My staging wall has gone through quite a progression, it tells the story of the growth of my business in photos and is kind of a fun story to share.

 Then I started working with Dixie Belle, and I wanted to be good and improve my pics.
 It’s been a constant challenge.

 I appreciated always having natural light, it’s the best.
 I learned that mornings had the fewest shadows on my house.
 Staged in wind, rain, you name it.
 The only edits I use are cropping and watermarking.

 Everything I saw, said you needed a clean, white backdrop.
 I had no available wall, my garage was piled high in every corner and I couldn’t store a large backdrop in my already tiny workspace.

 So we came up with this- Bi-fold doors.
 We used three of them that could be folded and stored.

 It was only so large so I had to crop my photos very close.
 The concrete was still visible so I picked up a natural fiber runner rug.

 Building our own home from scratch was our dream, and a huge luxury, I take none of it for granted.
 In that, I got to design my workspace, and that always included a staging wall.

 When we first moved in, my staging wall wasn’t textured or painted, so my first pieces came indoors.
 Notice the rug because we have no flooring, and missing baseboards.

 So I added texture to the drywall in my workspace (turns out I’m pretty good at drywall texture!).
 A coat of paint, the exterior trim paint on our new home was the most neutral, Behr titanium.
-I painted the exposed concrete stem wall in Dixie Belle Coffee Bean so it looks like a continuation of the flooring and added a piece of base moulding.
+I painted the exposed concrete stem wall in Dark brown so it looks like a continuation of the flooring and added a piece of base moulding.